Malo MONIN

 📍ENS Rennes (Rennes, France).

-As part of my first year of master, I have followed courses in the following scientific fields:
+First year of master, with courses on the following scientific fields:

 In those courses, we used C, Java, Scala, the Isabelle/HOL proof assistant, and the NuSMV model checker.